-On our Boutique Wine Tours, and Gourmet Food and Wine tours, we visit the Gibbston wine sub-region (approximately 20 minutess from Queenstown), the Bannockburn sub-region, and the Cromwell sub-region (both approximately 25 minutes further on from the Gibbston region) through the scenic Kawarau Gorge).
-We visit a mix of larger, commercialised vineyards through to smaller, quirkier family-run vineyards.
+On our Boutique Wine Tours, and Gourmet Food and Wine tours, we visit the Gibbston wine sub-region (approximately 20 minutess from Queenstown), the Bannockburn sub-region, and the Cromwell sub-region (both approximately 25 minutes further on from the Gibbston region) through the scenic Kawarau Gorge.
+We visit a mix of larger, commercialised vineyards through to smaller, quirkier, family-run vineyards.

-In Cromwell / Bannockburn we regularly visit Wooing Tree, Aurum, Misha’s, Space at the Base and Quartz Reef.
+In Cromwell, we regularly visit Wooing Tree, Aurum, Misha’s, Space at the Base and Quartz Reef.
 In Bannockburn, we often visit Domain Road, Carrick, Akarua, Mt Difficulty and Felton Road.
-Other vineyards available on request!
+Other vineyards available on request.

 What does “Appellation” mean?

 Simply put, an “Appellation” is a geographical location used to identify where wine grapes are grown and define how wine was produced.
 The more specific the region the wine comes from, the better the reputation of the wine.